matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 <div markdown="1">
 <h2 class="title"></h2>
 “I have about 10TB of data, which I do not access that frequently and have the funds to pay an annual fee to storage my data in the cloud.”
-“We have about 10TB of data, and expects to only have 15TB in five years, so we have two 18TB RAID devices that plugs right into my Mac at  home and the office.
+“We have about 10TB of data, and expect to only have 15TB in five years, so we have two 18TB RAID devices that plug right into my Mac at  home and the office.
 I pay an annual fee for a cloud backup service, which we can use to keep our two locations in synchronization, as well as having the benefit of the third copy in the cloud.”
 </div>

 <div markdown="1">
 <h2 class="title"></h2>
- “I manages a collection that currently has 35TB.
+ “I manage a collection that currently has 35TB.
 Based on acquisition analysis I estimate that over the course of the next five years, we will grow to around 50TB.
 In consultation with our IT department, I found out that they actually already have some storage infrastructure at two locations, both of which can scale to this size.
 They added the amount of storage that we needed for this year’s growth, and have budgeted for the anticipated growth over the next five years.
 I conveyed to IT that these digital artworks are very valuable, and so they have set carefully considered read/write access permissions that are more restrictive than the policies set for other kinds of data managed on this system.
 Ideally we should have three copies in three locations, but unfortunately the budget can not accommodate cloud storage, or building a third data center, so as an alternative I currently manually back the data up to LTO tapes which we store in a third location in the event that we need to recover from a disaster.”
 </div>
 </div>